FAQs for prospective undergraduates

 Do I need to bring anything to the interview?

-Some subjects like to see examples of your work (thus Natural Science candidates are asked to bring some notes on experimental work, and candidates for Architecture an art portfolio).
+Some subjects like to see examples of your work (Natural Sciences candidates are asked to bring some notes on experimental work, and candidates for Architecture an art portfolio).
 We will provide further details when we acknowledge your application.

 Do I need to read any specific material for the interview?

-There is only required reading in English, however most of our successful candidates pursue their interests in a subject by reading books, journals, and newspapers (whether in print or online), or by engaging in other educational activities.
+There is no specific reading that applicants are required to do for our courses, however most of our successful candidates pursue their interests in a subject by reading books, journals, and newspapers (whether in print or online), or by engaging in other educational activities.
 See the advice about developing your interests.
 Many of the subject pages include reading and preparation advice.

 Can I stay overnight if I come for interview?